 The Mill was declared a National Historic Landmark in 2000.
 The Mill is owned by the San Juan County Historical Society of Silverton, Colorado, which staffs an information and gift shop at the mill under the name Mayflower Mill.
 The mill is open for self-guided tours in the summer months.

-The Mill closed in 1992 and sat vacant until the 199, when Standard Metals donated the Mill, out-buildings and acreage near the Power Station to the San Juan County Historical Society.
+The Mill closed in 1991 and sat vacant until Standard Metals donated the Mill, out-buildings and acreage near the Power Station to the San Juan County Historical Society.
 The Society has made great strides in preserving this Mill, but there is a lot more work to do.

 Structural stabilization work was completed at the Shenandoah-Dives (Mayflower) Mill in the initial phase of a major rehabilitation effort funded through a Congressional Appropriation and a grant from the State Historical Fund totaling $375,000.
 Phase One of the project focused on the restoration of the tram terminal, ore conveyor and its trestle substructure and custom or bins.
 Improvements were made to the drainage and grading around the site to direct runoff away from several buildings where tailings deposits had accumulated over the 60 plus years of the mill's operation.
 In addition to the planned work in phase one, the wood floor in the conveyor has been selectively repaired and replaced.
 With these floor repairs in place, tours of the conveyor will significantly add to the drama of our future visitor's experience at the mill.